Frequently Asked Questions

 Students interested in transferring to the CSU system must complete at least 60 transferable units, with a 2.0 grade point average (GPA).
 At least 30 of these units must be selected from general education and include earning a 'C' or better in approved courses in written communication, oral communication, critical thinking, and mathematics.

-To facilitate transfer to a private college , it is recommended that students contact the particular institution as soon as possible, obtain a catalog, and work closely with a counselor to plan a course of study.
-Some private institutions will allow students to transfer with fewer than 60 units and many accept the Intersegmental General Education Transfer Curriculum (IGETC) pattern.
+To facilitate transfer to a private/independent college , it is recommended that students contact the particular institution as soon as possible, obtain a catalog, and work closely with a counselor to plan a course of study.
+Many private/independent institutions will allow students to transfer with fewer than 60 units and many accept the Intersegmental General Education Transfer Curriculum (IGETC) pattern.
 Work with your counselor to determine which approach is best for you.